xerolinux/XeroHub/content/iso.md

 ⚠️ **Theming Issue :**

-There might be a small issue with 🎨**GTK4/LibAdwaita**🎨 app theming, I couldn't find a workaround.
+There might be a small issue with **GTK4/LibAdwaita** app theming, I couldn't find a workaround.
 In case you use those, you will have to Launch the toolkit from the dock, head on over to **4.
 Customization** select option `u` to apply the fix & update both GTK as well as KDE themes to latest versions from source.

-The included fix only works for the default **Layan Theme**, if you use another, well, you will have to ask its dev for patch, not all themes work for 🎨**GTK4/LibAdwaita**🎨 apps since Devs are mostly anti-theming.
+The included fix only works for the default 🎨**Layan Theme**🎨, if you use another, well, you will have to ask its dev for patch, not all themes work for **GTK4/LibAdwaita** apps since Devs are mostly anti-theming.

 ### How can I get it?